 Please note that the website might not function correctly using an outdated browser.
 We recommend updating your browser or using another one.

-The Sampo Group companies guarantee the effective exercise of trade union rights in the workplace and the employees are free to join organizations of their choice and which are consistent with local organizing laws.
+The Sampo Group companies guarantee the effective exercise of trade union rights in the workplace and the employees are free to join organisations of their choice and which are consistent with local organising laws.
 In locations where employees have decided not to appoint representatives, the Group companies promote direct and open communication between employees and management.

 |Employees Covered by Collective Bargaining Agreements||31 Dec.
 2021||31 Dec.
 2020|

 The figures include only employees who are truly covered by collective agreements.
 There are many employees, especially at If and Mandatum, to whose employment terms the agreement is applied even if they are not covered by the agreement.